 Personal injury cases take time.
 Medical records need to be obtained and reviewed, and communications with insurance companies and legal counsel can take months.
 Meanwhile, the financial harm may be immediate.
 The sooner you contact a lawyer, the sooner you can recover compensation.

 It is critical to file a lawsuit on time.
 Once the statute of limitations passes, any lawsuits will be dismissed and you will lose your right to sue.
-Even though Florida offers more time than other states to file a personal injury claim, it is always recommended to begin proceedings as soon as possible.

 Schedule a Free Consultation With our Ocala Child Injury Lawyers

 We encourage any parent or grandparent of an injured child to contact our experienced Ocala children’s injury lawyers at Allen Law Firm, P.A. as soon as possible.
 Our Ocala child injury lawyers provide advice, resources, and support to families experiencing trauma or serious injury, while fighting for every dollar available.

 Do not wait to reach out to our team.
 Even if you still have years to file a claim under Florida statutes, families are well-advised to move forward with injury claims immediately, while evidence can easily be accessed and witness recollections are fresh.